discipl/core/README.md

 Discipl focuses on an evolved society in a needs based economy (a network economy of abundance / resource based economy) and tries to progress society to this by underpinning society with a DIstributed Collaborative Information PLatform.
 Needs (both demand and supply) are expressed anonymously by entities (people and things) and taken care of automaticly and for free as much as possible following law, regulations and policies, which contain the previously established solutions for conflicting needs.
-Conflicts are taken care of through timely and efficient convergent facilitation processes at multiple levels and which is mostly a guided dialogue between stakeholders.
+Conflicts are taken care of through timely and efficient convergent facilitation processes, possible at multiple levels and which is mostly a human-guided dialogue between stakeholders.
-As a last resort it can end at the level of judicature.
-This proces can lead to alteration in policies and even law and regulations and therefore the automated servicing of needs.
+As a last resort conflicts can put to an end at the level of judicature.
+These processes can lead to alteration in policies and even law and regulations and therefore the automated servicing of needs.
+This is what we call the Discipl Pattern.
+An embedded agile "polder-model" 3.0, based upon a better consensus model that takes everyone seriously.

-We care about all citizens deeply.
-This is the discipl pattern.
+We care about all beings deeply no matter their peculiarities, capabillities or beliefs and so on.
+We attend to the non controversial essence of the needs of all where possible but are always confident we can find solutions that work for all.
 We think organisations (both non-profit as for-profit sector) can progress to this future by embracing the Discipl Manifesto:

 1 We create sustainable, highly automated solutions that fulfil people’s needs;
 2 Solutions can be produced and installed relatively simply for (free of charge) use;